logo Arizona Trailblazers

 group

-Who knew there was a great stone mushroom behind the Courthouse?
+Who knew there was a great stone muffin behind the Courthouse?

 Fortunately we connected by cell phone, and eleven enthusiastic Trailblazers started hiking from Bell Rock Trailhead at 9:30.